DJreyaB/Instagram-Bot/README.md

 # Media-Bot
-Python automation for your social media aim for twitch gamer
+Python automation for your social media.